-On January 4, 2017, we completed the acquisition of all of the outstanding share capital of Kita Manufacturing Co., LTD. and Kita USA, Inc. (together "Kita") (the "Acquisition"), Kita, headquartered in Osaka, Japan, and with operations in Attleboro, Massachusetts and Kyoto, Japan, designs, manufactures and sells spring probe contacts used in final test contactors, probe cards, PCB test boards and connectors sold to customers worldwide.
+On January 4, 2017, we completed the acquisition of all the outstanding share capital of Kita Manufacturing Co., LTD. and Kita USA, Inc. (together "Kita") (the "Acquisition").
+Kita, headquartered in Osaka, Japan, and with operations in Attleboro, Massachusetts and Kyoto, Japan, designs, manufactures and sells spring probe contacts used in final test contactors, probe cards, PCB test boards and connectors sold to customers worldwide.
 The acquisition of Kita was a strategic transaction to expand our total available market, extend our market leadership and broaden our product offerings.
-In connection with the Acquisition, during the three months ended March 25, 2017 and March 26, 2016 we incurred acquisition related costs, which were expensed as selling, general and administrative costs totaling \$0.2 million and \$0.1 million, respectively.
+In connection with the Acquisition, during the first six months ended June 24, 2017 and June 25, 2016 we incurred acquisition related costs, which were expensed as selling, general and administrative costs totaling \$0.2 million and \$0.4 million, respectively.

 The Acquisition has been accounted for in conformity with FASB Accounting Standards Codification 805, Business Combinations ("ASC 805").
-The total purchase price consisted of the following (in thousands):
+The purchase price for Kita was funded primarily by cash reserves and consisted of the following (in thousands):